Adding quiz leads and responses to Google Sheets

 Google Sheets is a powerful part of the Google Drive and GSuite package – and is one of the most flexible spreadsheet programs around.

-You can easily connect your Riddle quizzes with any of your Google Sheets – automatically sending all leads and quiz responses in real time.
+You can easily connect your Riddle quizzes with any of your Google Sheets – automatically sending all leads and answers to your trivia questions to a google doc in real-time.

 - For most folks, Google Sheets can be used for free with a Google Mail account.

 - According to Google, storing data in Google Sheets is GDPR-compliant.